Home » How To » How to Remove Printer in Windows 10 & 11

 copy printer name in command prompt

-Next, execute the below command while replacing the dummy printer name with the actual printer name.
+Next, execute the command below while replacing the dummy printer name with the actual printer name.

 printui.exe /dl /n "Dummy-Printer-Name"